 Want more from Africa with kids?

-The continent of Africa can offer inspiring trips-of-a-lifetime for family travellers.
-If you’d love to create your own African family adventure you may also be interested to read about:
+The continent of Africa can offer family travellers inspiring trips of a lifetime.
+If you’d love to create your own African family adventure, you may also be interested to read about:

 - 7 Best Places to Visit in Nairobi

 - In alien lands: Exploring eSwatini with kids

 - 6 Fantastic Getaways from Cape Town – explore the Cape Peninsula